Glucagon Side Effects

 Applies to glucagon: injection powder for solution

-You should check with your doctor immediately if any of these side effects occur when taking glucagon:Less common:
+Check with your doctor immediately if any of the following side effects occur while taking glucagon:

-- irregular heartbeat
+- fast heartbeat

 For Healthcare Professionals